-The final force that will influence the movement of the agent can be calculated as the addition of the attractive force and the summation of the repulsive forces as it was presented in (6).
-After calculating the force that influences the movement of the agent actually, the selectable velocity vector can be calculated using (7), (8), and (9).
+The final force that influences the movement of the agent can be calculated as the addition of the attractive force and the summation of the repelling forces, as presented in (6).
+After calculating the force that influences the actual movement of the agent, the selectable velocity vector can be calculated using (7), (8) and (9).

 Simulation results

-In this section, some simulation results will be shown using the changing uncertainties.
+In this section, the simulation results are discussed based on the changing uncertainties.